joemphilips/DotNetLightning/docs/features/other_namespaces.md

 The API is mostly the same as [libmacaroon](https://github.com/rescrv/libmacaroons) (see libmacaroon's readme for the usage).

-(Currently it is only supported in BouncyCastle build (which means not in `DotNetLightning.Core`), see https://github.com/joemphilips/DotNetLightning/issues/153 for more info.)
+(Currently it is only supported in the BouncyCastle build, that is, not in the `DotNetLightning.Core` nuget package;
+see https://github.com/joemphilips/DotNetLightning/issues/153 for more info.)